 The amount that is being paid must be consistent with the daily or weekly rate sheet we have on file from the daycare facility.
 If the rate changes, we need a new rate sheet on letterhead from the daycare.

 Childcare is reimbursed up to the allotted amount per day but we will not reimburse more than was paid by the participant.
 If both parents are in training, only one parent is allowed to receive the childcare reimbursement.
-Career Facilitator must be informed if you are receiving assistance from CAPS, DFACS or another agency.
+A Career Facilitator must be informed if you are receiving assistance from CAPS, DFACS or another agency.

 Childcare receipts not received within 30 days of service will be denied.